Modifying Kernel Parameters Using a Privileged Container

 Procedure

-1. Create a DaemonSet in the background, select the Nginx image, enable the Privileged Container, configure the lifecycle, and add the hostNetwork field (value: true).
+1. Create a DaemonSet on the backend, select the Nginx image, enable the privileged container, configure the lifecycle, and specify hostNetwork: true.

 An example YAML file is provided as follows: